taw00/manuscript-css/v5.0/examples/example-lovecraft-at-the-mountains-of-madness.md

 ### by H.P.
 Lovecraft

-> <small>The classic tale presented here as an example of a manuscript formatted as a
+> <small>Example note: The classic tale presented here is an example of a
-> long-form narrative.
-For this example we are not using parts, only chapters,
+> manuscript formatted as long-form narrative.
+For this example, we are not
-> each with a single scene.
-This text was adapted from a transcription found on the fansite
+> using parts, only chapters, and each with only a single scene.
+This text was
+> adapted from a transcription found on the fansite
 > hplovecraft\.com.
 It can be found [here](https://www.hplovecraft.com/writings/texts/fiction/mm.aspx).</small>